Overview

 The GetDrillAndFillTwinLayerStartUnit function returns the unit of the start distance of each layer from the top of the hole.

 The GetDrillAndFillTwinLayerEnd function returns the distance to the end of each layer from the top of the hole.
+See the note about possible overlaps in the GetStackupEnds function.

 The GetDrillAndFillTwinLayerEndUnit function returns the unit of the end distance of each layer from the top of the hole.

 The GetDrillAnDFillTwinLayerUsage function returns the product being fastened at each layer.
+This can be used to find the material of the layer (needs documentation?).

 Arguments